 By: Anne Marie Ellis and Eleni Swank

-Federal Motor Vehicle Safety Standards normally prohibit a person from selling any motor vehicle or motor vehicle equipment that does not comply with federal motor laws, including EPA emissions standards and FMVSS safety standards.
-This requires manufacturers to undergo emissions and crash testing procedures that are often extraordinarily expensive and time consuming, which has discouraged entrepreneurs from manufacturing custom vehicles in low volumes.
+Federal law normally prohibits a person from selling any motor vehicle or motor vehicle equipment that does not comply with federal motor vehicle laws, including the Federal Motor Vehicle Safety Standards (FMVSS).
+This generally requires manufacturers to perform crash testing procedures that are often extraordinarily expensive and time consuming, which has discouraged entrepreneurs from manufacturing custom vehicles in low volumes.
 However, in December 2015, the legislature passed the Low Volume Motor Vehicle Manufacturers Act, opening the doors for a new industry in the US—replica vehicle manufacturing.

 Promising News for Replica Manufacturers: The Passage of the Low Volume Motor Vehicle Manufacturers Act

-Under the Low Volume Motor Vehicle Manufacturers Act of 2015, manufacturers who fall within the definition of a replica motor vehicle manufacturer will be exempted from complying with most FMVSS safety and emissions standards.
+Under the Low Volume Motor Vehicle Manufacturers Act of 2015, manufacturers who fall within the definition of a replica motor vehicle manufacturer will be exempt from certain vehicle safety standards to accommodate the year of the vehicle being replicated.
 The legislation defines replica motor vehicle as “ a motor vehicle produced by a low-volume manufacturer and that (i) is intended to resemble the body of another motor vehicle that was manufactured not less than 25 years before the manufacture of the replica motor vehicle; and (ii) is manufactured under a license for the product configuration, trade dress, trademark, or patent, for the motor vehicle that is intended to be replicated from the original manufacturer, its successors or assignees, or current owner of such product configuration, trade dress, trademark, or patent rights.”